uci-f1tenth/uci_f1tenth_workshop/CONTRIBUTING.md

 ### Pull Requests
 1. Fork the repository and create a new branch for your feature or fix.
+2. MAKE YOUR OWN BRANCH PLEASE according to your name or the issue you are working on.
-2. Ensure your branch is up-to-date with the `main` branch.
+3. Ensure your branch is up-to-date with the `main` branch.
-3. Submit a pull request with a clear description of your changes.
+4. Submit a pull request with a clear description of your changes.
-4. Address any comments or requested changes from reviewers promptly.
+5. Address any comments or requested changes from reviewers promptly.

 ### Testing
 - Ensure your code passes all tests before submitting a pull request.